ucbrise/cs294-rise-fa16/rendezvous.md

 ### Questions:

-1. Explain how buffers enable rendezvous in time, in the case of both assymmetric and symmetric rendezvous.
+1. Explain how buffers enable rendezvous in time, in the case of both asymmetric and symmetric rendezvous.

 1. List as many advantages as you can for the strategy of representing all system state as first-class data in tables.
 Disadvantages?

-1. Why are Mapreduce and Spark "easy" to parallelize?
+1. Why are MapReduce and Spark "easy" to parallelize?
 To make fault tolerant?

-1. How do Overlog and Bloom differ from Mapreduce and Spark?
+1. How do Overlog and Bloom differ from MapReduce and Spark?

 1. Finding the exact count of items in a set requires coordination (blocking).
 Testing whether the count of items in a set is above some threshold does not require coordination.
 Why?
 How can lattices and monotone functions make this explicit and testable in a program?